picopock/singbox_subscription_convert/README.md

 # singbox_subscription_convert

-A tools for partially converting clash subscription to singbox config.
+A tools for converting clash subscription to singbox config.

-> Note: Only support vmess protocol convert at now.
+> Note: Only test vmess and ss protocol.

 ## Usage